rafaelcgs10/dis2025/README.md

     <li><a>{{ todo }}</a></li>
 {% endfor %}
 ```
-In this [Jinja2](https://jinja.palletsprojects.com/en/stable/) code, we have some extended HTML programming.
+This is [Jinja2](https://jinja.palletsprojects.com/en/stable/) code: an extended HTML programming language.

-Inside of `{% %}` is Jinja2 code, and inside of `{{  }}` code that will turn into HTML
+Inside of `{% %}` we have Jinja2 commands, and inside of `{{  }}` we print Python values as HTML.

-### Minimal Flask App with a SQLite Database
+### Adding a SQLite Database to the Minimal Flask App
 SQLite is a quick-and-dirty alternative to Postgres.

 It is a SQL database, but it is not a dedicated database server.

 Therefore, it makes the application setup easier, as we don't need to have a separate program running.
 In the real world, people use things like Postgres because it has way better multi-core performance, and it scales with more replicas.

 SQLite is just a toy database tool, but it is enough for our goals in this minimal example.

 In the MVC Flask app, we will use Postgres.

-Press `ctrl+c` to stop the Flask server from the previous application.

 ## Minimal Flask app with